 - Black food coloring

-- Melt a bag of white candy melts in a double boiler until melted.
+- Melt a bag of white candy melts in a double boiler until smooth.

-- Use a large spoon, and press the melted candy melts into the the milkshake straws.
+- Use a large spoon, and press the melted candy melts into the milkshake straws.
 You will only be able to get the candy melts about three to four inches into the straws.

 - Once you fill a milkshake straw with the candy melts, put them down into the sugar in the cup and then chill in the fridge for 15 minutes.

 - Once they are completely cool, and hardened, remove them from the straws by pressing the flat end of a skewer stick in firmly until they pop out of the straws.